vladi-rh/rhoai-genaiops-lab-instructions/docs/11-maas/2-deploy-litemaas.md

 oc get oauthclient litemaas-<USER_NAME> -o jsonpath='{.secret}'
 ```

-Update your `patches/config.yaml` with the actual OAuth client secret.
+Update the `OAUTH_CLIENT_SECRET` variable in your environment file with the actual OAuth client secret.

 ---